-In Italy, the need to contain the spread of human immunodeficiency virus (HIV) among injecting heroin users in the early 1990s involved setting up outreach programmes and low-threshold centres, and the provision of clean injecting equipment and drug treatment.
-This was the beginning of the shift towards ‘contacting and taking into care’ those who were not receiving treatment from drug treatment services.
-The harm reduction approach was further consolidated in the state-regional accord of 1999 and in harm reduction guidelines, which were presented at the Genoa Conference by the Ministry of Health in November 2000.
-By decree of the President of the Council of Ministers of 12 January 2017, harm reduction services are listed among the assistance services to be provided by the national health system to people with dependencies.
+In Italy, the need to contain the spread of human immunodeficiency virus (HIV) among injecting heroin users in the early 1990s resulted in the establishment of outreach programmes and low-threshold centres, and the provision of clean injecting equipment and drug treatment.
+This was the beginning of a shift towards ‘contacting and taking into care’ those who were not receiving treatment from drug treatment services.
+This harm reduction-focused approach was further consolidated in a state-regional agreement in 1999, which added harm reduction to the range of services provided by the public drug addiction system.
+A recent step was the inclusion, by decree of the President of the Council of Ministers of 12 January 2017, of harm reduction services among the essential levels of healthcare (LEA), thus guaranteeing harm reduction services to all citizens in Italy.

-The range of harm reduction services and initiatives in Italy continues to be heterogeneous and diversified.
-Some outreach programmes and projects exist at local levels and are operated by both public and private social and health organisations, together with specific projects funded through the National Drugs Fund; these usually include needle and syringe programmes, information dissemination and counselling.
+The range of harm reduction services and initiatives in Italy remains heterogeneous and diverse.
+Some outreach programmes and projects exist at local levels and are operated by both public drug dependency service units (Ser.Ds) and accredited private social and health organisations, together with specific projects funded through regional funds.
+These usually include needle and syringe programmes (NSPs), information dissemination and counselling.

 |Country||Needle and syringe programmes||Take-home naloxone programmes||Drug consumption rooms||Heroin-assisted treatment|